Ponce Creole: Characteristics

-The Ponce Creole style is characterized by wood and stucco buildings with broad columned porches and balconies and painted in the tasty pinks, peaches, and limes common to hot countries.
+The Ponce Creole style is characterized by wood and stucco buildings with broad columned porches and balconies and painted in the pinks, peaches, and limes common to hot countries.
 The style is a blend of Spanish Creole and neoclassical architecture: "In the late 19th century, Ponce developed its own blend of Spanish Creole and neoclassical architecture called Ponce Creole; it's characterized by the use of Corinthian columns, wrought-iron balconies, and gas lamps.
 It was dubbed Creole because it reminded some of New Orleans's French Quarter.
 Wealth from Ponce's sugarcane industry financed most of the elegantly ornamented buildings."
 Some of the other prominent characteristics of this architectural style have been described by Pablo Ojeda O'Neill as "a long raised porch, stone rostrium-raised homes to achieve ventilation and to protect the wood foundation, a series of front doors with wooden windows to maximize ventilation."

 In their classic study about Ponce architecture, Reed and Torres identified the Ponce Creole style as "a one-storeyed residential masonry dwelling with front lintel doors and side gate, garage with interior ceiling arches, interior walls with wall guards, porch and garage ironwork in wrought-iron, multiple front double doors with four sets of wooden blinds each, porch with simple wooden columns with crowns in the classical tradition, simple door frames, and porch roof of wood and zinc."